Skip to main content

 Apply to all dividers and Set as default / Reset to default work the same way as button defaults.

-Set default styles for image blocks:
+Set default styles for image and video blocks:

 • Size — Image width as a percentage (0–100%)